Watching · Cyber / Infrastructure

 Public prediction markets matched by AI to this scenario — agree or disagree, the bet is yours.
 OpenWatch does not recommend any position.

-Sabotage-caused power outage in U.S. megacity directly maps to critical infrastructure cyber attack scenario triggering multi-week industrial/grid outage and CISA response.
+Sabotage-triggered 250k+ power outage in U.S. megacity directly matches critical infrastructure cyber attack scenario with multi-week recovery implications and measurable outage duration.

-Identical to primary candidate: NATO Article 5 invocation before end of 2026 resolves the kinetic retaliation cycle branch if triggered by state-sponsored cyber attack on critical infrastructure with White House coordina
+Identical resolution condition as primary market; NATO Article 5 invocation before end of 2026 represents threshold event for kinetic retaliation cycle onset following critical infrastructure cyber attribution.

 Market prices are raw values.
 Political contracts may exhibit favourite-longshot bias.